IndoorLocation/meraki-indoor-location/README.md

 The procedure works as such:

 - The location of the device is computed by the Meraki cloud
-- Those locations are sent as notifications to a listener server (see below)
+- Those locations are sent as notifications to the IndoorLocation server (see below)
-- The listener decodes the location and stores it in a Redis database using the local IP as key.
+- The server decodes the location and stores it in a cache (Redis or in-memory) using the local IP or MAC as key.
 It can also send it to any other system or database for further processing.
-- The device connects, thans to web sockets, to an emitter server and provides its local IP as userId.
+- The device connects, thanks to web sockets, to the IndoorLocation server and provides its local IP as userId.
-- The emitter server listens for changes in the Redis database and sends the right location to the right user matching the local IP
+- The server listens for changes in the cache and sends the right location to the right user matching the local IP

 ### Floor and aligment